gaurav-g-12/synthtiger/README.md

-## SynthTIGER 🐯 : Synthetic Text Image Generator
+## SynthTIGER 🐯 : Synthetic Text Image Generator - At Line Level with Word Level Bounding boxes

 - This repo contains the template files for generating Line level images with bounding boxes